DerekQXu/GLSearch/README.md

 ## Installation

-Package requirements are in requirements.txt.
+Package requirements are in `requirements.txt`.
 Please install required packages and versions.

 Mark `/model/OurMCS/` and `/src/` as the source directories.

 ## Datasets

-Place the required dataset klepto files under a new directory `/save/OurModelData/` (ex. `/save/OurModelData/aids700nef_..._None.klepto`).
+Place the required dataset `*.klepto` files under a new directory `/save/OurModelData/` (ex. `/save/OurModelData/aids700nef_..._None.klepto`).

 ## Run